Washingtonwei/use-case-style-guide/README.md

 It is recommended to include data requirements when specifying a use case.
 We use terminologies like "details" or "property lists" to denote data requirements.
   <a name="data-requirements--syntax"></a><a name="8.1"></a>

-  - [8.1](#data-requirements--syntax) Use tabular format to describe the Primary Actor's input and the System's output data in Associated Information section of a use case .
+  - [8.1](#data-requirements--syntax) Use tabular format to describe the Primary Actor's input and the System's output data in the Associated Information section of a use case .
 Each row describes one detail or property.
 Each column represents one characteristic of interest to the action steps in the use case.

     | Property name | Data type | Changeability | Validation rule | Glossary |
     | ------------- | --------- | ------------- | --------------- | -------- |